mrunmayee17/AlphaEdge/README.md

 ## PatchTST Metrics and Evaluation

-This section documents the current checked-in PatchTST artifact and how to run evaluation in this repo.
+PatchTST artifact and how to run evaluation in this repo.

 ### Checkpoint Snapshot